Department Chair, Biology Professor

 Dr. DeCicco-Skinner's research interests include cancer biology, cell biology, and immunology.
 Specifically, her research is focused on studying two of the major inflammatory pathways in the cell, MAPK and NF-kB, to identify how these pathways become inappropriately regulated as a normal cell transitions into a cancerous state.
 Her research uses a variety of immunological and molecular biology techniques in two separate cancer model systems, squamous cell carcinoma and multiple myeloma.

-My research focus is on the ecology and evolution of groundwater-dwelling crustaceans, especially amphipods and isopods.
+My research is on the ecology and evolution of groundwater-dwelling crustaceans, especially amphipods and isopods.
 The amphipod Gammarus minus is an especially useful model organism because subterranean and surface populations with different morphologies exist, allowing for comparative studies.
-Current ongoing projects in my laboratory include: 1.
-Long-term monitoring of the population dynamics of the amphipod Stygobromus tenuis potamacus and the isopod Caecidotea kenki from a seepage spring in George Washington Memorial Parkway.
+Current ongoing projects include: 1.
+Long-term monitoring of population dynamics of the amphipod Stygobromus tenuis potamacus and the isopod Caecidotea kenki from a seepage spring in George Washington Memorial Parkway.
 2. Determinants of community structure in karst springs.
 This project examines the interactions of size-selective predation by fish and sexual selection on the body size of populations of the amphipod Gammarus minus, and the cascading effect of body size variation among populations on macroinvertebrate community structure in karst springs of West Virginia and Virginia.
 3. Hybridization among surface and cave populations of the amphipod Gammarus minus for a QTL analysis of traits associated with cave adaptation.
-4. Molecular phylogeography, and genetic adaptations to the subterranean environment, of different species of groundwater crustaceans, in collaboration with my colleague David Carlini.
+4. Molecular phylogeography, and genetic adaptations to the subterranean environment, of different species of groundwater crustaceans, in collaboration with David Carlini.

 Dr. Schaeff's main research interests are conservation biology, molecular ecology and behavior.
 She uses molecular DNA techniques in conjunction with behavioral data to investigate gene flow patterns within and between populations (e.g., right whales and gray whales), determine mating strategies (e.g., penguins, right whales), and understand the evolutionary significance of various behaviors (e.g., fostering).
 She is also conducting a number of studies on fluctuating asymmetry to determine whether morphological asymmetry is a useful tool for assessing population health in endangered species (right whales, manatees, Sable Island ponies) and recently began studying mate choice in gays and lesbians.